Raji93/Sentiment-Analysis-on-sample-Twitter-data/README.md

 - Then a LSTM model is built by replacing above RNN layer with LSTM layer.

-- Finally a comparision of the result from LSTM and RNN models is done.
+- Finally,a comparision of the results from LSTM and RNN models is done.